Maronato/jellyfin-multi-lang/README.md

 1. Walks the source library directory
 2. Creates **hardlinks** for media files (video, audio, subtitles)
 3. **Skips** metadata files (`.nfo`, images) and metadata directories
-4. Creates a Jellyfin library with the target language's metadata settings
+4. Creates a Jellyfin library configured for your target language
-5. Triggers a library scan
+5. Triggers a library scan to fetch metadata in the new language

 ### Library Access Control

 When a user is assigned to a language:

--   They see mirror libraries for their language
+-   ✅ They see mirror libraries for their language
--   They see source libraries that don't have a mirror in their language
+-   ✅ They see source libraries that don't have a mirror in their language
--   They don't see mirrors for other languages
+-   ❌ They don't see mirrors for other languages
--   Non-managed libraries (like "Home Videos") remain accessible
+-   ✅ Non-managed libraries (like "Home Videos") remain accessible

-### Synchronization
+### Automatic Synchronization

 Mirrors stay in sync through:

--   **Post-scan hook**: After every Jellyfin library scan
+-   **Post-scan hook** — Syncs after every Jellyfin library scan
--   **Scheduled task**: Configurable interval (default: 6 hours)
+-   **Scheduled task** — Runs every 6 hours by default
--   **Orphan detection**: Automatically cleans up mirrors when source libraries are deleted
+-   **Orphan cleanup** — Removes mirror configs when source libraries are deleted

-## Known Limitations

--   **Hardlinks are filesystem-bound**: Source and mirror paths must be on the same filesystem
--   **LDAP requires separate plugin**: Install [jellyfin-plugin-ldapauth](https://github.com/jellyfin/jellyfin-plugin-ldapauth) first

 ## Building from Source